MKInstrument ClassMKInstruments are the agents through

 /* Create a MKSynthInstrument. */ id aSynthIns = [[MKSynthInstrument alloc] init]; /* Create a variable to store the MKPatchTemplate. */ id noVibTemplate; /* Create a dummy MKNote. */ id aNote = [[MKNote alloc] init]; /* Set its vibrato amplitudes to 0.0. */ [aNote setPar: MK_svibAmp toDouble: 0.0]; [aNote setPar: MK_rvibAmp toDouble: 0.0]; /* Retrieve the MKPatchTemplate senza vibrato. */ noVibTemplate = [[aSynthIns synthPatchClass] patchTemplateFor:aNote]; /* Allocate three vibratoless MKSynthPatches. */ [aSynthIns setSynthPatchCount: 3 forPatchTemplate: noVibTemplate]; |

-If the MKPatchTemplate
+If the MKPatchTemplate isn't specified,

-es are created using the
+the MKSynthPatches are created using the

-default MKPatchTemplate
+default MKPatchTemplate.

-Each subclass of MKSynthPatch
+Each subclass of MKSynthPatch designates one of

-s as the default for that
+its MKPatchTemplates as the default for that

 class; by convention, the most extravagant

-is provided as the default.
+MKPatchTemplate is provided as the default.

 Thus, the default Fm1vi

-includes vibrato.
+MKPatchTemplate includes vibrato.
 In the

 example, the Fm1vi

-without vibrato is retrieved by
+MKPatchTemplate without vibrato is retrieved by

 passing (as the second argument to patchTemplateFor:) a

-that explicitly sets the vibrato
+MKNote that explicitly sets the vibrato

 parameters to 0.0.

-Within the same MKSynthInstrument
+Within the same MKSynthInstrument, you

-can manually allocate MKSynthPatch
+can manually allocate MKSynthPatches that use

-s.
+different MKPatchTemplates.
 The following

 extension of the previous example demonstrates this: